stellaaash/EPROM/SCADA.md

 Actuators, on the other hand, are the system's "hands" in the real world: they do physical actions, like controlling robotic arms.
 ## Programmable Logic Controllers
 These are the chips actually executing automation logic.
 They read sensor data, compute it to make decision, then forward those decisions to the actuators.
+These are **custom built to sustain extreme conditions**, and execute control logic in real-time.
 ## Monitoring Systems
 Interfaces like cameras, dashboards, alarm panels.
 ## Historians